 Is it the style?

-Did you change your mind on a trend or style?
+Did you change your mind about a trend or style?

 Do you want to add or remove a detail?